MrVPlusOne/LambdaNet/README.md

  - start the training

 Our main results are present in the paper.
 The Typescript files used for manual comparison with JSNice are put under the directory `data/comparison/`.

+## Instructions
+### Running trained models
+To run pre-trained LambdaNet models, check the file `src/main/scala/lambdanet/RunTrainedModel.scala` and change the parameters under the todo comments depending on which model you want to run and where your target TS files are located, then run program with this class as the main class (`sbt "runMain lambdanet.RunTrainedModel"`).

+Model weights can be downloaded here (todo).